hmuchalski/hmuchalski.github.io/index.md

 <!-- DON'T FORGET TO UPDATE _config.yml and put new date under "Last update" -->

+**2021-08-16** The University Committees and Leadership concluded a 6-year long investigation and concluded that it is worth keeping Dr. Muchalski around and promote him.

 **2021-06-01** Karina Bustos begins her 10-week visit at UC Davis working in the lab of [Prof. Annaliese Franz](https://franz.faculty.ucdavis.edu/)

 **2021-05-15** Congratulation to class off 2021: Alex, Simrit, and Angel.